phaustin/quantecon-example/book/docs/python_advanced_features.md

 ```

 We now know that when this statement is executed, Python creates an
-object of type `int` in your computer\'s memory, containing
+object of type `int` in your computer's memory, containing

 -   the value `42`
 -   some associated attributes